tomlobato/riff/README.md

 ## Usage

+Instead create a roda app from zero, copying the [sample riff app](https://github.com/tomlobato/riff/tree/main/sample_app) is a quick way to have your project up and running.

+But if you prefer to plug riff directly in you app...

 1) In your app.rb file (where you have `class App < Roda ...`), add entries like this to direct your requests to Riff (see the [sample riff app](https://github.com/tomlobato/riff/tree/main/sample_app)).

 ```ruby